aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/drawing-shapes/add-circle-ellipse-to-postscript-ps/_index.md

 PsDocument document = new PsDocument(outPsStream, options, false);
 ```

-This step involves creating save options with A4 size and initializing a new 1-paged PS Document.
+Here we specify an A4 page size and instantiate a one‑page `PsDocument`.

-## Step 4: Create Graphics Path for the First Ellipse
+### Step 4: Create Graphics Path for the First Ellipse

 ```csharp
 //Create graphics path from the first ellipse